-This option is an excellent miso substitute if you’re seeking to create soups.
-It adds saltiness and flavor and works with all ingredients commonly incorporated into soup like vegetables, tofu, and spices.
+This option is an excellent substitute for miso if you’re seeking to create soups.
+It adds saltiness and flavor and works with all ingredients commonly incorporated into soup, like vegetables, tofu, and spices.

 Vegetable stock is an excellent base for soups.
 It provides a similar salty flavor to miso paste normally would in soups and stews.

 This alternative can not be used in other dishes beyond soup.
 It also lacks the umami flavor and often needs additional seasoning or herbs to create a full taste.